Code rarely ages well, and merging doesn’t get any easier over time. Here's how Swarmia helps your team get pull requests through faster.

 💁♀️ Take full advantage of GitHub.
 To ensure that review requests don’t fall through the cracks, set up code owners for your repositories.
 Use GitHub’s draft pull request feature to clearly identify work in progress where actual code review is not yet called for.

 Despite increased visibility, delays in reviews are bound to happen.
-To catch problems as they occur, set up the daily Slack digest for your team to understand what’s in progress, which Pull Requests need attention, and get timely feedback about working agreements that are slipping.
+To catch problems as they occur, set up the daily Slack digest for your team to understand what’s in progress and which pull requests need attention, and get timely feedback about working agreements that are slipping.

-When it looks like you’re consistently hitting your code review targets, it’s a good idea to dive deeper into the Pull Request cycle time, and to explore issues of focus and work in progress.
-One good discussion to have with the team is around limiting the amount of Pull Requests in progress at a given time, for which there is its own Working Agreement, as well as setting targets for Pull Request cycle time as a whole.
+When it looks like you’re consistently hitting your code review targets, it’s a good idea to dive deeper into the pull request cycle time, and explore issues of focus and work in progress.
+We recommend arranging a team discussion about limiting the amount of pull requests in progress at a given time, for which there is its own Working Agreement, as well as setting targets for pull request cycle time as a whole.

-As you go on, the conversations you will have about exceptions as a team will help you surface all manner of improvements and spur you along on the path of continuous improvement.
+As you go on, the conversations you will have with your team about exceptions will help you surface all manner of improvements and spur you along on the path of continuous improvement.
 Good luck!